konveyor/konveyor.github.io/content/Move2Kube/Installation/installCLI.md

 ---
 ## Installing on Linux / MacOS / Windows WSL (Recommended):

-The easiest way to install Move2Kube is to download the pre-built binaries for Linux, MacOS, or Windows from the list of releases on Github: https://github.com/konveyor/move2kube/releases.
+The easiest way to install Move2Kube is to download the pre-built binaries for Linux, MacOS, or Windows from the [list of releases on Github](https://github.com/konveyor/move2kube/releases).
 Follow the steps below to install the latest stable version.

 **Procedure**